hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 not exist yet or is changing state in a way that the new value will not be known until the apply for that resource completes.

+-> Keep in mind when using `computed` with complex structures such as maps, lists, and sets, that it's sometimes necessary to test the count attribute for the structure, versus a key within it, depending on whether or not the diff has marked the whole structure as computed.
+This is demonstrated in the example below.
+Count keys are `%` for maps, and `#` for lists and sets.
+If you are having trouble determining the actual type of specific field within a resource, contact the support team.

 As an example, given the following resource:

 ```hcl